-Currently, the largest bird an engine has to be designed and demonstrated to ingest is a four-pound bird, according to Paul Eschenfelder, an adjunct professor at Embry Riddle Aeronautical University.
+Currently, the largest bird an engine has to be designed and demonstrated to ingest is a four-pound bird, according to Paul Eschenfelder, a wildlife specialist at the Air Line Pilots Association.
 Eschenfelder says that none of the engines flying are designed or built to survive an ingestion of an eight to 15 pound bird or 25 pound swan.

 There have been 2,586 bird strikes at JFK Airport since Jan.
 1, 1990, according to FAA data, though all were not necessarily dangerous or during flight.

 ABC News' Lisa Stark and Matt Hosford contributed to this report.